 Category: Porcelain / Pottery

-Cloisonné is a an ancient enamelling handcraft and art.
+Cloisonné is an ancient enamelling handcraft and art.
 Each piece is given individual attention and is unique.
 The word cloisonne is French.
 The word for cloisonne in Japanese is shippo, which means "seven treasured ware".
-In Sanskrit it's Sutha Ratha meaning emerald, agate, crystal and pearl.
-The original craft was often enrusted with precious gems.
+In Sanskrit it's Sutha Ratha, meaning emerald, agate, crystal and pearl.
+The original craft was often encrusted with precious gems.

 Here's how cloisonne pieces are made: